 Kalamazoo is very fortunate to have an investigator who spends his time aggressively seeking out the non-custodial parents who have failed to support their children and have hidden their financial assets.
-During 2014, 23 persons involving 35 child support cases were referred for criminal investigations for failure to pay child support.
-Of those referrals, 44 felony counts were authorized and moved into the court system.
-Three (3) are still being investigated and the balance of the cases are in various stages of the criminal process.
-In 2014, the Court entered criminal orders of restitution for unpaid child support equaling \$535,979.91.
+During 2017, 20 persons involving 28 child support cases were referred for criminal investigations for failure to pay child support.
+Of those referrals, 45 felony counts were authorized and moved into the court system.
+Two referrals from prior years remain under investigation.
+In 2017, the Court entered criminal orders of restitution for unpaid child support equaling \$564,35686.